 The special case of broccoli sprouts:

 Broccoli sprouts contain up to one hundred times more sulforaphane than mature broccoli.
-Anyone who adds a small handful of fresh broccoli sprouts to their salad daily receives an exceptionally high dose of this secondary plant compound.
-Simply sprout them yourself — ready in three to five days.
+Anyone who adds a small handful of fresh broccoli sprouts to their salad daily gets an exceptionally high dose of this phytochemical.
+Simply germinate them yourself – ready in three to five days.

-Sulforaphane has been intensively researched since its discovery in 1992.
+Sulforaphane has been extensively researched since its discovery in 1992.
 It has antioxidant, anti-inflammatory, and antimicrobial effects.
 Scientists are particularly interested in its cell-protective properties and its influence on the body's detoxification processes.

 In a placebo-controlled study with 97 overweight people with Type 2 diabetes, daily intake of broccoli sprout extract for 12 weeks lowered fasting blood sugar by 6.5 percent and improved long-term blood sugar.
 This is a concrete, measured effect.

-The German Cancer Information Service summarizes it as follows: There is evidence that sulforaphane could be beneficial for health.
-It is certain that a balanced plant-based diet with plenty of broccoli and other cruciferous vegetables benefits health.
+The German Cancer Information Service summarizes it as follows: There are indications that sulforaphane could be health-promoting.
+What is certain is that a balanced plant-based diet with plenty of broccoli and other cruciferous vegetables benefits health.

-This is not a promise of a cure — but it is a very good reason to eat regular and well-prepared broccoli.
+This is not a promise of a cure – but it is a very good reason to eat regularly and well-prepared broccoli.

 Sulforaphane is the star – but it appears in a strong team.